My dad was a strong proud African man and in my mind he was a rock; never needed anything from anyone, yet he thrived and achieved great things.

-If a bubble bath sounds more enticing than your husband at the end of a long day, you might want to check out this amazing e-course which is geared towards helping wives awaken their desire, start the spark in the bedroom so marriage can be fun again -> “Boost Your Libido”
+If a bubble bath sounds more enticing than your husband at the end of a long day, you might want to check out this amazing e-course (affiliate link) which is geared towards helping wives awaken their desire, start the spark in the bedroom so marriage can be fun again -> “Boost Your Libido”

 If you are in one of the 25% of marriages where the wife is the higher-drive-spouse, please read this post – To the wife with the higher sex drive

 I wrote about the power of prayer in marriage a few weeks ago.
 Read it here.

 Many things communicate respect and admiration to your husband and you need to learn his specific language.
 The bottom line; he needs respect as much as you need love.
 Read about the difference here.
 And why he wants to be celebrated, not tolerated, here.

 6. Your mind

 He wants to know, really know what’s on your mind without having to guess all the time.
 He needs your perspective, your wisdom and counsel.
 He needs his partner.